-Take customer relationship management to the next level by adding Customer MDM
+Take customer relationship management (CRM) to the next level with Customer MDM

 CRM has proven itself as a truly indispensable asset to virtually any company that works with customers.
 Meaning pretty much everyone.
 Yet, it hasn’t delivered on the promise of providing a single platform for enterprise customer data.